 - Blog and social media posts

 - Videos and presentations showing exemplary cases

 Codecademy 's site "Stories" is a great example of how you can use case studies to highlight the impact of your business.
-Codecademy not only has its own page for its case studies, but also creates detailed and individual landing pages for each customer story.
+Codecademy not only has a dedicated site for its case studies, but also creates detailed and customized landing pages for each individual customer story.

 Codecademy uses different formats to present its stories, including videos and articles.
 The company puts a human face and location to all testimonials to make them feel personal.
 If you find it difficult to engage potential customers and work with emotions, case studies might be just what you need.